STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Problem Setup and Objectives

-For simplicity, the handover operation is modeled within a 3D workspace, where the \ac{MRAV} begins its mission already equipped with the tool.
-Only one object can be delivered at a time.
-To meet visibility requirements, the \ac{MRAV} must first reach a designated location directly in front of the operator and remain there for a specified duration before proceeding with the handover.
-Once the \ac{MRAV} reaches the operator, a low-level onboard controller manages the precise handover process, as established in the authors' previous work \cite{Corsini2022IROS, Afifi2022ICRA}.
-The \ac{MRAV}'s operations are subject to physical actuation limits, particularly in terms of maximum propeller velocity.
-These constraints are critical for ensuring safe interaction with the human operator.
-The \ac{MRAV} must also account for the forces and torques generated by its rotors, which can impact both the stability of the robot and the comfort of the human operator.
-Reducing noise and airflow disturbances generated by the propellers is an important consideration for minimizing discomfort during the handover process \cite{Cauchard2015ACM}.
+The handover is modeled within a three-dimensional workspace in which the \ac{MRAV} starts the mission already carrying the tool, and only one object is delivered at a time.
+Visibility requirements impose that the vehicle first reaches a designated location in front of the operator and remains there for a prescribed duration before initiating the handover.
+Once the \ac{MRAV} reaches the operator, the physical exchange is handled by a low-level onboard controller, following the approach developed in \cite{Corsini2022IROS, Afifi2022ICRA}.

-The primary goal of this study is to plan a trajectory for the \ac{MRAV} that successfully completes the mission within a predefined time frame while adhering to dynamic constraints and ensuring safety.
-Safety requirements include remaining within the designated workspace, avoiding obstacles, and never approaching the operator from behind.
-It is assumed that a detailed environment map, including polyhedral representations of obstacles, is known in advance.
-Figure \ref{fig:handover_scenario} provides a schematic representation of the scenario.
+The \ac{MRAV} is subject to physical actuation limits, including bounds on propeller speed, rotor-generated forces, and torques, which directly influence stability and human comfort.
+Limiting airflow and noise produced by the propellers is therefore essential during close-proximity interaction \cite{Cauchard2015ACM}.

-Although the schematic representation does not explicitly depict a power line environment, it serves as a generalized model to clearly illustrate the core components of the motion planning framework.
-The principles demonstrated in Figure \ref{fig:handover_scenario}, such as safety, visibility, and ergonomic handover operations, are directly applicable to real-world power line maintenance scenarios.
-This abstraction allows us to emphasize the versatility and generalizability of the proposed approach, which can be readily adapted to various high-risk environments where similar human-robot collaboration requirements exist.
+Although Figure~\ref{fig:handover_scenario} abstracts away the specific geometry of power transmission lines, it captures the essential components of the collaborative task and the associated constraints.
+The same structure applies to realistic maintenance settings, illustrating the generality of the proposed formulation for close-proximity human–robot collaboration in hazardous environments.